pschmeddes/pschmeddes.github.io/How-to-get-started-with-the-BDD-testframework.md

 ### Preparation steps
 Create reusable actions in module TalentManagerCoreTests
-- `UserTalentManagerGetOrCreate`: Gets or creates (if not already existing) a Talent Manager user
+- `UserTalentManagerGetOrCreate`: Gets or creates (if not already existing) a Talent Manager user. _Please note that as an exception we will **not** remove the user in the Teardown of the tests as this may interfere with other running tests and will polute the users administration._
 - `SkillGroupSampleGet`: Initializes a sample Skill Group record with given fields

 ### Implement the scenario